clulab/habitus-utils/directionality/README_check_relation_exists.md

-# Check if any relation exists between a given Cause and Effect Variables using Masked Language Models
+# Check if any relation exists between a given cause and effect Variable pair using Masked Language Models

 Given a cause and effect variable, to find if there is any relation at all between the cause and effect variable.

-Relations can be of the type : promotes, inhibits, or causes relation. (refer data/verbs.py for a full list)
+Relations can be of the type : promotes, inhibits, or causes relation. (refer `data/verbs.py` for a full list)

 For example for the sentence `education improves income`, this application uses several